The tax year for individuals in Italy is the calendar year.

 WHT and Mod.
 CU issued by the employer

 On employment income, the employer, as tax agent, effects a monthly withholding tax on the basis of the tax rates applicable to the annual employment income.

-The employer is obligated to issue within 31 March of the next year an annual employment certification, so called Model CU, certifying the amounts of the taxable income of the employee and the withholding taxes operate during the fiscal year.
+The employer is obligated to issue within 31 March of the next year an annual employment certification, so called Model CU, certifying the amounts of the taxable income of the employee and the withholding taxes operated during the fiscal year.

 In case the foreign individual has an employment relationship with an Italian company, the Italian employer, as withholding agent, is obligated to operate as above.

 In case foreign individuals have no employment relationship with an Italian company, they are obliged to declare the income in the Italian tax return (through the so called ‘self-assessment method’).

 In principle the income taxes are paid through the individual’s tax return using the so-called self-assessment method as follows:

 - Two estimated payments (30 June and 30 November of the current year),

 - And one final balance (30 June of the following year).

 - First estimated payment = (100% of the income tax of the previous year) x 40%.